Nargis45/Credit-Card-Default-Prediction/README.md

 The main objective of our project is to predict which customer might default in upcoming months.

 **Meaning:**
 * We are all aware what is credit card.
-It is type of payment payment card in which charges are made against a line of credit instead of the account holder's cash deposits.
+It is type of payment card in which charges are made against a line of credit instead of the account holder's cash deposits.
 When someone uses a credit card to make a purchase, that person's account accrues a balance that must be paid off each month.

 * Credit card default happens when you have become severely delinquent on your credit card payments.Missing credit card payments once or twice does not count as a default.
 A payment default occurs when you fail to pay the Minimum Amount Due on the credit card for a few consecutive months.
 # **Prerequisites**